-The Society is pleased to announce the short list of six from which the Crawford Medal Committee will select the 2024 winner.
-The winner will be announced at the end of the Crawford Festival on 26th June.
+The Society is pleased to announce the short list of six books from which the Crawford Medal Committee will select the 2025 winner.
+The winner will be announced at the end of the Crawford Festival on 25th June.

 The first Crawford Medal,